 FINANCES FOR FREELANCERS: A Monthly Feature Sponsored by Community Loan Fund

 Setting money aside for savings is not always an easy task.
+Try finding ways around your usual spendings for example, try using youtube to mp3 shark to download music.
 For freelancers and creatives, it can be even more difficult, because many of us have irregular cash flow, as our clients, assignments and payments often change from month to month.
 A survey by TD Ameritrade reveals that 40% of Freelancers don’t regularly save, and only do so when they can afford to.
 I can say I personally used to fit that statistic!

 Savings Helps your Cashflow

 The start of healthy financial practices often begins with savings and cashflow management.
 Cashflow is the total amount of money being transferred into and out of your business each month.
 For freelancers, cashflow can go up and down pretty frequently, but having a savings can help to level things out.
 For example, let’s say in month A you get a lot of work, and invoices are all paid, Congratulations!
 The money coming in is greater than the expenses going out, creating positive cashflow.
 In month B, your invoices might not get paid in a timely way, or one of your clients might not have sent any assignments, so in month B, you might have a neutral or negative cashflow.
 If you saved a portion of your income from month A, when month B comes around, you will be in a better position to pay your expenses in month B.

 When applying for a business loan or mortgage, having savings will be regarded positively, because it reduces the risk to the lender.
 Your savings is considered a financial asset.
 Why is this important?
 Read on.

 Having a savings improves your personal balance sheet.
 A personal balance sheet provides an overall snapshot of your wealth at a specific period in time.
 It is a summary of your assets (what you own), your liabilities (what you owe) and your net worth (assets minus liabilities).